Retire in Czechia

 What is it like to retire in Czechia?

 "Retirees in Czechia and its surroundings enjoy a vibrant and active lifestyle.
 There is an active expat community, with many retirees from other countries living in the area.
 There are plenty of cultural attractions to explore, such as the many castles and historic sites scattered throughout the country.
 There are also plenty of recreational activities to enjoy, such as hiking, biking, and skiing in the winter.
-For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore," said one retiree in living in Czech Rep.
+For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore," remarked one retiree in Czech Rep.

 What are the most challenging aspects of retiring in Czechia?